gerlos/bbbattendance/README.md

 # bbb-attendance

-This program parses **BigBlueButton** logs for a specific date, looking for meeting start and stop events, and user join and left events.
-Can filter events based on room name and user name.
+This program parses **BigBlueButton** logs looking for meeting start and stop events, and user join and left events.
+Can filter events based on date, room name and user name.
 Can be run on its own or included as a module in other projects.

 It can be used to extract user attendance to meetings, for example for students attending online classes.

-By default it outputs all events occurred in the current day from default log file, `/var/log/bigbluebutton/bbb-web.log`.
+By default it outputs all events found in default log file, `/var/log/bigbluebutton/bbb-web.log`.

 Results are put in a CSV file that can be then opened in LibreOffice Calc for further processing.